Supramolecular polymer: Biocompatible

-It is quite common that biomolecules, such as DNA, protein and the like, come into being through various noncovalent interactions in biological system.
-Likewise, supramolecular polymers assembles themself via a combination of noncovalent interactions.
-Such formation manner endows supramolecular polymers with features, being more sensitive to external stimuli and able to render reversibly dynamic changes in structures and functions.
-By modifying monomeric units of supramolecular polymers with water-soluble pendants, bioactive moieties as well as biomarkers, supramolecular polymers can realize various kinds of functions and applications in biomedical field.
+DNA is a major example of a supramolecular polymer. protein Much effort has been devoted to related but synthetic materials.
 At the same time, their reversible and dynamic nature make supramolecular polymers bio-degradable, which surmounts hard-to-degrade issue of covalent polymers and makes supramolecular polymers a promising platform for biomedical applications.
 Being able to degrade in biological environment lowers potential toxicity of polymers to a great extent and therefore, enhances biocompatibility of supramolecular polymers.

 Biomedical applications

 With the excellent nature in biodegradation and biocompatibility, supramolecular polymers show great potential in the development of drug delivery, gene transfection and other biomedical applications.

 Drug delivery: Multiple cellular stimuli could induce responses in supramolecular polymers.
 The dynamic molecular skeletons of supramolecular polymers can be depolymerized when exposing to the external stimuli like pH in vivo.
 On the basis of this property, supramolecular polymers are capable of being a drug carrier.
 Making use of hydrogen bonding between nucleobases to induce self-assemble into pH-sensitive spherical micelles.

 Gene transfection: Effective and low-toxic nonviral cationic vectors are highly desired in the field of gene therapy.
 On account of the dynamic and stimuli-responsive properties, supramolecular polymers offer a cogent platform to construct vectors for gene transfection.
 By combining ferrocene dimer with β-cyclodextrin dimer, a redox-control supramolecular polymers system has been proposed as a vector.
 In COS-7 cells, this supramolecular polymersic vector can release enclosed DNA upon exposing to hydrogen peroxide and achieve gene transfection.